MAC-AutoML/Awesome-Efficient-LLM/README.md

 ## News

-- **[2026.05]** We have open-sourced a repository that includes a comprehensive taxonomy of over 400 papers.
+- **[2026.05]** We have open-sourced a comprehensive, continuously-updated taxonomy of 400+ papers covering model compression, inference acceleration, and system co-design for efficient large models.

 ---